-Amendments to school attendance regulations were updated and enforced from September 2013.
-Regulations state that Headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.
+Amendments to school attendance regulations were updated and enforced from September 2013: (Pupil registration) (England) regulations state that Headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.
 It is important to note that Headteachers can determine the length of the authorised absence as well as whether absence is authorised at all.
-The fundamental principles for defining 'exceptional' are rare, significant or unavoidable, which means the event could not reasonably be scheduled at another time.
+The fundamental principles for defining 'exceptional' are rare, significant, or unavoidable which means the event could not reasonably be scheduled at another time.
 There are no rules on this as circumstances vary from school to school and family to family.
 There is however, no legal entitlement for time off in school time to go on holiday and in the majority of cases holiday will not be authorised.
-Parents/carers wishing to apply for leave of absence need to fill in an application form, available from the school office in advance and before making any travel arrangements.
+Parents/Carers wishing to apply for leave of absence need to fill in an application form (available from the school office) in advance and before making any travel arrangements.

-If term time leave is taken without prior permission from the school, the absence will be unauthorised and if the number of sessions absent hits the thresholds set down in Hampshire's Code of Conduct parent/carers will be issued with a fixed-penalty fine or other legal action, in accordance the code (see below for further details).
+If term time leave is taken without prior permission from the school, the absence will be unauthorised and if the number of sessions absent hits the thresholds set down in Hampshire's Code of Conduct parent/carers will be issued with a fixed-penalty fine, or other legal action in accordance the code (see section 6 for detail).